keangdavidTouch/GalagaWar/README.md

 # GalagaWar
 This game made with DirectX and PhysX using custom base engine that provided by school but I implemented most of the functionalities and components.
 <br><br>
-Check out my GalagaWar Gameplay source code:
+Check out the game source code:
 <br>
 https://github.com/keangdavidTouch/GalagaWar/tree/master/OverlordProject/GalagaWar